CumulusNetworks/docs/content/sonic-202012/LEGACY-Feature-Overview-and-Configuration/Fast-Reboot.md

 author: Cumulus Networks
 weight: 53
 product: SONiC
-version: 201911_MUR5
+version: 202012
 siteSlug: sonic
 ---

-Fast-Reboot updates the control plane with a short (<=30 secs) disruption of the data plane.
+Fast reboot updates the control plane while briefly (30 seconds or less) disrupting the data plane.

 {{<img src="/images/sonic/fast-reboot.png">}}

-## Requirements
+## Features and Requirements

-- Data plane disruption not more than 25 seconds for 32 ports platform
+- Data plane disruption lasts no more than 25 seconds for a 32 port platform.
-- Control plane disruption not more than 90 seconds:
-  - data plane will use stale RIB/FIB information while control plane reboots
+- Control plane disruption lasts no more than 90 seconds; the data plane uses stale RIB/FIB information while the control plane reboots.
-- Up to 2000 hosts connected to VLAN interfaces
+- Up to 2000 hosts connected to VLAN interfaces.
-- Up to 6000 IPv4 or up to 3000 IPv6 /64 BGP routes
+- Up to 6000 IPv4 or up to 3000 IPv6 /64 BGP routes.
 - LACP in slow mode:
-  - updates every 30 seconds
+  - Updates every 30 seconds.
-  - timeout in 90 seconds
+  - Times out in 90 seconds.
-- BGP stack supports BGP graceful restart: rfc4724
+- BGP stack supports BGP graceful restart, as per RFC4724.
-- BGP stack supports announcing of preserved Forwarding state
+- BGP stack supports announcing of the preserved forwarding state.
-- Linux Kernel with kexec enabled which enables loading another Linux kernel without cold reboot of the switch
+- Linux kernel with `kexec` enabled, which provides for the loading of another Linux kernel without a cold reboot of the switch.

-## Fast-Reboot Before Control Plane Reboot
+## Fast Reboot before Control Plane Reboot

-Fast-reboot is initiated by running the `/usr/bin/fast-reboot` executable (bash script).
+Fast reboot is initiated by running the `/usr/bin/fast-reboot` executable, a bash script.
 This script must be run when a switch is stable.
-The fast-reboot script does the following:
+The `fast-reboot` script does the following:

-1. Dumps FDB and ARP entries from the ASIC DB tables into the swss container.
+1. Dumps FDB and ARP entries from the ASIC DB tables into the SWSS container.
-2. Stops (-9) BGPD process to force BGP graceful restart.
+2. Stops (-9) the `bgpd` process to force a BGP graceful restart.
-3. Stops teamd process allowing teamd to send last update to its peers.
+3. Stops the `teamd` process, allowing `teamd` to send one last update to its peers.
-4. Stops docker service otherwise the filesystem of the docker containers will be corrupted.
+4. Stops the `docker` service.
+This prevents the filesystem of the Docker containers from getting corrupted.
-5. Loads a new kernel from the disk, set fast-reboot argument for the kernel and reboot into the new kernel.
+5. Loads a new kernel from the disk, sets the `fast-reboot` argument for the kernel and reboots into the new kernel.

-   In this process the data plane is still working
+   The data plane is still working during this process.

-## Fast-Reboot After Control Plane Reboot
+## Fast Reboot after Control Plane Reboot

-1. SONiC loads in the normal way after kexec (the data plane is still working).
+1. SONiC loads normally after `kexec` executes; the data plane is still working.
-2. syncd determines SONiC is loaded after fast-reboot and initializes ASIC in fast-reboot mode (initialize ASIC only, not PHY part).
+2. `syncd` determines that SONiC is loaded after the fast reboot and initializes the ASIC in fast reboot mode.
+Only the ASIC is initialized, not the PHY.

    At this point, the data plane is disrupted.
-3. SONiC starts in the normal way, but SWSS loads FDB and ARP dumps which were saved before the reboot.
-It allows us to save ~10 seconds for 500 hosts under VLAN.
+3. SONiC starts normally, but the SWSS container loads the FDB and ARP dumps, which were saved before the reboot.
+It allows SONiC to save around 10 seconds for 500 hosts under a VLAN.
-4. After the LAG member interfaces go up, LACP restores LACP LAG interfaces in a second.
+4. After the LAG member interfaces go up, LACP restores LACP LAG interfaces in 1 second.
 BGP forms new sessions and exchanges BGP information in 1-6 seconds.

    At this point, the data plane is restored.